jimbojw/corridor/README.md

 If none of these conditions are met, then choose `include`.
 With this algorithim, most of the time an empty value will contribute to the output, except in cases where you probably expect it wouldn't.

+##### merge options

+The `merge` option indicates which merging strategy corridor should use when merging two arrays.

+Choices are:

+ * _auto_ - intelligently choose whether to concatenate the arrays, or deep merge them (default)
+ * _concat_ - concatenate the arrays
+ * _extend_ - deep merge each pair of items

+When in `auto` mode, the algorithm for choosing whether to concatenate or merge two arrays should work as follows:

+ * if the original array is empty, choose `concat`, otherwise,
+ * if the length of the other array is greater than one, choose `concat` (this is a strange case), otherwise,
+ * determine if the last element of the original array can be safely merged with the first element of the second array, if so, recursively merge them, otherwise,
+ * choose `concat`.

+The algorithm for deciding whether an object can be safely merged into a base object is as follows:

+ * if either argument is a primitive (not an object or array), return false, otherwise,
+ * if either argument is an array, return true (arrays can always be safely merged), otherwise,
+ * recursively check the keys of the other object, if any can't be safely merged, return false,
+ * return true.

+Both _auto_ and _concat_ are safe operations.
+In neither case is data lost.
+However, _extend_ is potentially (likely) unsafe—with this strategy, data is easily clobbered.

 ##### toggle options